New permit fees in effect January 1, 2023

 Demolishing a building in Vancouver often requires at least one permit.
 Find out the requirements for your project, including for reusing and recycling demolition materials.

-A water and sewer connection permit allows you to connect your new property with the City's water, sanitary, and stormwater sewer services.
-Find out when you need the permit.
+A sewer and water connection permit allows you to connect your new commercial property with our water, sanitary, and stormwater sewer services.

 The tree removal permit allows you to take out, move, or replace trees on your property.
 Review the steps to getting this permit.